MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-to-reserve-items.md

 > [!NOTE]
 >  If item tracking lines exist for the sales order, the reservation system will take you through special steps.
 For more information, see [To reserve a specific serial or lot number](inventory-how-to-reserve-items.md#to-reserve-a-specific-serial-or-lot-number).

-## <a name="to-reserve-an-item-for-a-production-order-line"></a>To reserve an item for a works order line
+## <a name="to-reserve-an-item-for-a-production-order-line"></a>To reserve an item for a production order line

-You can reserve items for works orders.
-You have to distinguish between works order lines, meaning the parent item, and works order components.
+You can reserve items for production orders.
+You have to distinguish between production order lines, meaning the parent item, and production order components.

-In the following procedure, a firm planned works order is used.
+In the following procedure, a firm planned production order is used.
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Firm Planned Prod.
 Order**, and then choose the related link.
-2. Open the firm planned works order you want to reserve parent items for.
+2. Open the firm planned production order you want to reserve parent items for.
-3. Select the relevant works order line.
+3. Select the relevant production order line.
 4. On the **Lines** FastTab, choose the **Reserve** action.
 5. On the **Reservation** page, select the **Sales Line, Order** line, and then choose the **Reserve from Current Line** action.

-The quantity you entered in the firm planned works order line is now reserved.
+The quantity you entered in the firm planned production order line is now reserved.

-## <a name="to-reserve-items-for-production-order-components"></a>To reserve items for works order components
+## <a name="to-reserve-items-for-production-order-components"></a>To reserve items for production order components

-You can reserve items for works orders.
-You have to distinguish between works order lines, meaning the parent item, and works order components.
+You can reserve items for production orders.
+You have to distinguish between production order lines, meaning the parent item, and production order components.

-In the following procedure, a firm planned works order is used.
+In the following procedure, a firm planned production order is used.
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Firm Planned Prod.
 Order**, and then choose the related link.
-2. Open the firm planned works order you want to reserve component items for.
+2. Open the firm planned production order you want to reserve component items for.
-3. Select the relevant works order line.
+3. Select the relevant production order line.
 4. On the **Lines** FastTab, choose **Line**, and then choose **Components**.
 5. Select the relevant component line.
 6. Choose On the **Lines** FastTab, choose the **Reserve** action.